Harrison-Li/SAMGPT/README.md

 **prop_finetuning**\
 This file contains codes for both struture and property conditional generation.
+Compared with original MolGPT, I added an adapter module and classfier-free guidance allow users finetuning the model with a mixure of data (Structures with property or not).
+This method allows the model both incorperate the information of pre-train learned structure and finetuning property values.

 **scaf_finetuning**\
 This file contains codes for just strcture constrained generation.